JannesBonk/CSGO-Cheats/README.md

 # This is an archive for old CSGO cheats
 - Here you can find your favorite free cheat/cracked cheat/paste
+# How to play CSGO after the CS2 Update?
+- Go to your steam library
+- Right click counter-strike 2 and go to proprities
+- Go to betas and select "csgo_demo_viewer - 1.38.7.9"
 # You can also find injectors here!
 - Extreme injector
 - CSGhost